righttrianglesrkewl3/Hand_Sanitizer_Clorox_Wipe_Detector/README.md

 ***Note: Images and annotation files are included in this repository if you want to use them and train your own model ([click to view images and XML annotation files](SANITIZER/images))***

-Use this ***EXCELLENT*** tutorial series if you want to learn how to build your own custom object detectors using Tensorflow Object Detection API: https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/

-If you are interested in using code directly from this repository please keep in mind that certain files in the "models" folder are too large to upload onto github.
-Secondly, the Tensorflow Object Detection API only works for me when I use ***tensorflow==1.13.2*** (pip install --upgrade tensorflow==1.13.2) and the ***models version*** that I used can be found here: https://github.com/tensorflow/models/archive/v1.13.0.zip

  Sample prediction #1      |  Sample prediction #2
 :-------------------------:|:-------------------------:
 ![alt-text-1](docs/jpegs/sanitizer/usage2.png "title-1") | ![alt-text-2](docs/jpegs/sanitizer/usage1.png "title-2")